Header Image 1

 Enrichment Activities

-Students are also supported with their applications to join the BFI Film Academy.
-Such opportunities enable students to gain QCF recognised qualifications including ‘NCFE Level 2- Preparing to Working in the Film Industry’, as well as taking part in animation and script writing workshops.
+Additionally, students receive support with their applications to join the BFI Film Academy.
+These opportunities allow students to earn QCF-recognised qualifications, including the ‘NCFE Level 2 - Preparing to Work in the Film Industry,’ and participate in animation and scriptwriting workshops.

 What do our students study?

-During the two-year course students will analyse a range of media products from nine media forms- Advertising and Marketing, Music Videos, Radio, Newspapers, Magazines, Film, Television, Video Games and Online Participatory media.
+Over the two-year course, students will analyse a diverse range of media products across nine media forms: Advertising and Marketing, Music Videos, Radio, Newspapers, Magazines, Film, Television, Video Games, and Online Participatory Media.

-Students will engage with a variety of texts studying and applying the four areas of the theoretical framework:
+Students will engage with a variety of texts, studying and applying the four key areas of the theoretical framework:

-1. Media Language- a study of genre codes and conventions, exploring how meaning is created.
+• Media Language: Exploring genre codes and conventions to understand how meaning is created.

-2. Media Representation- the way events, issues and individuals are represented in the media.
+• Media Representation: Examining how events, issues, and individuals are portrayed in the media.

-4. Media Audiences- looking at how audiences are grouped and categorised and the changing role of audiences.
+• Media Audiences: Analysing how audiences are grouped and categorised, and the evolving role of audiences.

-Students will explore wider contexts through the study of texts from different historical periods and global settings whilst gaining an understanding of emerging and future developments of the media.
+Students will also explore broader contexts by studying texts from different historical periods and global settings, gaining insights into emerging and future developments in the media landscape.

 Course Structure and Weighting

-Component 2- Media Forms and Products in Depth 35% This paper focuses on the in-depth study of ‘Television in the Global Age’, ‘Magazines- Mainstream and Alternative Media’ and ‘Media in the Online Age’.
+• This component focusses on the in-depth study of ‘Television in the Global Age,’ ‘Magazines - Mainstream and Alternative Media,’ and ‘Media in the Online Age.’

-Students respond to a choice of media production briefs, applying their knowledge and understanding of the theoretical framework in the creation of a media product made for an intended audience.
+• Students respond to a choice of media production briefs, applying their theoretical knowledge to create media products for a specific audience.

 Click here for exam board information on EDUQAS.